 A Word to Individual Contributors-The amount that you contribute annually to the Society remains a secret between yourself and your Section President.
 Maybe you can honestly tell yourself that you can't afford to contribute; maybe you can donate \$1 or more, the same as you do to the Red Cross every year, or to your local Relief Fund, or your Community Chest.
-A minimum of \$1 is what the Society suggests for enlisted men and make of a maximum!
-All contributions are entirely Four Life Memberships, at \$100 each, have been voluntary, and a donation accompanied by cheerful-

-(Continued on page 31)
+A minimum of \$1 is what the Society suggests for enlisted men and (February 19th) precludes more specific mention of non-commissioned officers; it has no suggestion to make of a maximum!
+All contributions are entirely Four Life Memberships, at \$100 each, have been voluntary, and a donation accompanied by cheerful- (Continued on page 31)

-Hines Trophy Changes Hands

-212th Coast Artillery Regain Award from 106th Field Artillery
+Hines Trophy Changes Hands 212th Coast Artillery Regain Award from 106th Field Artillery